willstobo/gitpitch-talks/demystifying-cloud/PITCHME.md

 @ulend
 +++
 ### Serverless
+- Cloud provider manages and orchastrates the execution of your application code to serve requests
+- Consumers are billed for the duration of code execution
+Note:
 - Serverless computing is a cloud computing code execution model in which the cloud provider fully manages starting and stopping virtual machines as necessary to serve requests
 - Consumers billed by an abstract measure of the resources required to satisfy the request, rather than per virtual machine, per hour
 +++